-BILGE PUMP & FLOAT SWITCH
+BILGE PUMP/FLOAT SWITCH

-Your boat is equipped with automatic float switches adjacent to the bilge pumps.
-A float switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-These switches are wired directly to the batteries.
-They function independently of the battery select switch(es) and can activate the bilge pump with the battery select switches in the "off" position.
-Batteries should be inspected frequently to ensure proper operation.
-The bilge pumps are also equipped with switches at the helm.
-When a switch is in the MANUAL position the pump will run continuously.
+Your boat is equipped with an automatic float switch adjacent to the bilge pump.
+This will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
+This switch is wired directly to the battery.
+If your boat is equipped with the battery select switch the float switch will function independently of the select switch.
+The float switch can activate the bilge pump with the battery select switch in the "off" position.
+The battery should be inspected frequently to ensure proper operation.
+The bilge pump is also equipped with a switch at the helm.
+When the switch is in the MANUAL position the pump will run continuously.
 When a switch is in the stand by position, the pump is off unless activated by the float switch.

-!
-CAUTION
+/CAUTION

-Do not run the bilge pump dry for a prolonged period of time.
+Do not run the pump dry for a prolonged period of time.